 So, although it can take four or five years to become a certified journeyperson, it is a career path that can pay off.
 And some of the most in-demand positions are in the skilled trades.
 Take a moment to check out some of the best certifications to have in this sector:

-Electrician—Take part in electrical training that can start providing you with the skills needed to install, repair, and maintain residential, commercial, and industrial electrical systems and prepare you for an electrical apprenticeship.
+Electrician: Take part in electrical training that can start providing you with the skills needed to install, repair, and maintain residential, commercial, and industrial electrical systems and prepare you for an electrical apprenticeship.
 It is also possible for you to take a short electrical technician program so that you can get into the workforce quickly.
 And then you can start working toward becoming a fully licensed electrician later on.

-HVAC Mechanic—Learn what it takes to professionally install, maintain, and repair heating, ventilation, air conditioning, and even refrigeration systems in residential, commercial, and industrial settings.
-Along with completing apprenticeship training that can lead you to attaining journeyperson status, there are other certifications that you may want to consider.
-All HVAC mechanics are required to have at least one certification from the U.S. Environmental Protection Agency (EPA).
+HVAC Mechanic: Learn what it takes to professionally install, maintain, and repair heating, ventilation, air conditioning, and even refrigeration systems in residential, commercial, and industrial settings.
+Along with completing apprenticeship training that can lead to journeyperson status, other certifications are available.
+All HVAC mechanics must have at least one certification from the U.S. Environmental Protection Agency (EPA).
 And you can achieve additional professional credentials from HVAC Excellence or North American Technician Excellence (NATE).
 HVAC schooling typically takes from eight months to two years.

 Welder: Trade schools for welding help students develop the knowledge and abilities needed to forge metal in commercial and industrial settings.
 Welders often work for manufacturing or construction companies.
-In fact, when it comes to the concentration of employment, OES program data shows that the top five industries for welders are: (1) railroad rolling stock manufacturers; (2) fabricated metal product manufacturers; (3) automobile and trailer manufacturers; (4) ship and boat building companies; and (5) machinery manufacturing.1 By pursuing certification as a licensed welder, you are opening yourself up to a great amount of potential in terms of earnings and vocational possibilities.
+In fact, when it comes to the concentration of employment, OES program data shows that the top five industries for welders are: (1) railroad rolling stock manufacturers; (2) fabricated metal product manufacturers; (3) automobile and trailer manufacturers; (4) ship and boat building companies; and (5) machinery manufacturing.
+By pursuing certification as a licensed welder, you are opening yourself up to a great amount of potential in terms of earnings and vocational possibilities.